Bioconductor/bioc2u/README.md

 ```

 After the initial setup, you may use `apt` or `install.packages()` freely.
 Installing packages through `apt` can be done in any shell session, by using the
 `r-bioc-` prefix and the all-lowercase name of the package, eg `apt install -y r-bioc-genomicranges`.
-You may alternatively continue to use R traditionally.

-By default, the `r-core-base` installation (provided by the r2u project), uses the [`bspm`](https://cran.r-project.org/web/packages/bspm/index.html) package to enable the usage of the package manager
-when installing packages from within R via `install.packages()` or `BiocManager::install()`.
-You may thus continue to use R as you would outside of this
-environment, and observe the speedup resulting from R using the `apt` package manager under the hood.
+You may alternatively continue to use R traditionally, as you would in any other environment, and observe the speedup resulting from R using the `apt` package manager under the hood.

 ### Automated Builds